Sruthi-portfolio/Personalized-Coursera-Course-Recommendation-System/README.md

 The model has been trained using a dataset of 3,000 courses!
 Find the dataset [here 🔗](https://www.kaggle.com/khusheekapoor/coursera-courses-dataset-2021)

-Link to my Kaggle Notebook [here 🔗](https://www.kaggle.com/sagarbapodara/coursera-course-recommendation-system-webapp)

-Check out the demo of the application on Youtube [here 🔗](https://youtu.be/9hQPhsIZsoA)

-Use the application live [here 🔗](https://huggingface.co/spaces/SagarBapodara/Coursera-Course-Recommendation)

 ## Tech Used

 **Language:** Python (3.9)

 **Front-End:** Streamlit

-_Please Note that this technology is being used for the latest version.
-Further improvements in the project may result in changes in the technology used.
-It will be updated above as well._

 ## Installation / Working